DynamoDS/Dynamo/doc/integration_docs/4_builtinpackages.md

 ### Considerations / SLA
 * SignedPackages only.
 * Every effort should be made to avoid breaking changes in these packages.
+This means the package content should have automated tests.
+* Automated tests!
+Please see above, if a package is included using the Built-In Package mechanism, to a user it appears to be part of the product and should be tested like a produt.
 * High level of polish: icons, node docs, localized content.
 * ... others TBD